 Does Xbox Series X support dual monitors?
-If you're a big fan of multi-monitor displays, then you've likely asked this question.
+If you're hoping to enjoy a more PC-like experience, then it's a question that needs answering.

 But why is this case?
 Well, it likely comes down to tailoring the console to the majority over the minority, which is an understandable tactic with both Microsoft and Sony.

 We're more likely to see Xbox Series X support ultrawide displays in the future than we are dual monitors in our opinion, but exactly when that could happen is still a mystery.

 At the moment, the console does have the edge over the PS5 in terms of resolution support, as the Xbox Series X can output in 1440p.
 That means you can pair it with any of the great 1440p monitors on the market and get a lightning-fast, super-smooth gaming experience.

 The jury is still very much out as to whether PS5 will support 1440p at the time of writing.

 What is the best alternative to a dual monitor setup?

 If you're looking for something to capture the width of a dual monitor setup for Xbox Series X, we'd say your best bet is going as large as possible.
 At the moment, several HDMI 2.1 displays hit around 43" in size, but also feature fast response times, 4K resolution, and low input lag.